ByteBard97/roll20-5e-npc-json-importer/README.md

 6.  **Name the Script (Optional but Recommended):** You can give it a name like "5e_NPC_JSON_Importer" in the field above the code editor.
 7.  **Save Script:** Click the "Save Script" button.
 The API sandbox will restart.

 The script should now be active in your game.
-You'll see a confirmation message in the API console (accessible from the script editor page) and a whisper to the GM in chat if it loads correctly (e.g., `ImportNPC Bundle vX.X.X loaded and ready.`).
+You'll see a confirmation message in the API console (accessible from the script editor page) and a whisper to the GM in chat if it loads correctly (e.g., `-=> ImportNpcJson v1.0.2 <=- ready.
+Core loaded.
+Utils should be loaded.` or in chat: `ImportNpcJson v1.0.2 loaded and ready.`).

 **Important:** You do **not** need to install any other files from this repository (like those in `scripts/util/` or `scripts/npc_importer_modules/`) for the importer to work.
 The `5e_NPC_JSON_Importer.js` file is self-contained.